Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ### 1. The Historical Case

-For most of the pre-industrial and early-industrial period, high-value commercial trust in England ran predominantly through the Identity lens.
-The London Stock Exchange received its coat of arms and motto in 1923: "My word is my bond" (Latin: Dictum meum pactum).
-A verbal commitment from a gentleman of recognised standing was treated as sufficient security for transactions of considerable value — no written contract, no independent verification of capacity, no third-party audit.
+For much of the pre-industrial and early-industrial period, high-value commercial trust in England ran predominantly through the Identity lens.
+The London Stock Exchange traces its origins to the coffee-house markets of late-seventeenth-century London and became formally organised long before its coat of arms was granted in 1923.
+Its motto, "My word is my bond" (Latin: Dictum meum pactum), therefore memorialised an older commercial norm rather than originating it.
+Within that norm, a verbal commitment from a gentleman of recognised standing could be treated as sufficient security for transactions of considerable value — no written contract, no independent verification of capacity, no third-party audit.

+Both the securities market associated with Jonathan’s Coffee House and the marine insurance market associated with Edward Lloyd’s Coffee House show how early commercial trust in London was organised through bounded communities, repeated interaction, reputation, and shared information before later institutionalisation into formal exchanges and insurance markets.

 This was not naivety.
 It was a coherent, functioning admissibility mechanism, for a specific structural reason: the trading community was small, socially closed, and repeatedly interacting.
 A merchant's identity — his family, his club membership, his standing among a bounded circle of known peers — carried the entire evidentiary weight that a modern credit check, audited balance sheet, or clearing-house guarantee carries today.
 Reneging on a verbal commitment did not merely cost a transaction; it triggered near-total, near-permanent exclusion from a closed community with no realistic outside option.
 The Identity lens worked because the admissibility mechanism's own "variety" — its capacity to discriminate trustworthy from untrustworthy parties — was genuinely adequate to the small, stable population it governed.